Kev-Daran/BullCowGame/README.md

 # Gameplay
-Guess the word chosen from around a 1000 words based on the hints.
+Guess the word chosen from around a 1000 words based on the hints